MysteryDash/Offline-PS4-Remote-Play/README.md

 3. b.
 You might also see a request to https://remoteplay.dl.playstation.net/remoteplay/module/pplist_v2.json, handle it the same way as the previous one.
 4. Select the AutoResponder tab, enable the rules, enable unmatched requests passthrough.
 5. Drag & Drop the request made to remoteplay.dl.playstation.net into the rules list.
-6. Select the FiddlerScript tab and look for this line :
+6. Select the FiddlerScript tab and look for this line:
 ```csharp
 static function OnBeforeRequest(oSession: Session) {
 ```